ohusiev/spacer-hb-framework/README.md

 ## What is SPACER-HB?

 SPACER-HB is an ad-hoc, spatial, and public-data-based methodological framework for early-stage local energy community (EC) planning.
 It integrates solar rooftop and buildings' facade renovation potential inventory with household-level energy vulnerability mapping to support informed pre-feasibility decisions.
-It enables exploration of energy community scenarios and identification of priority areas—without requiring detailed local data or complex models.
+It enables exploration of energy community scenarios and identification of priority areas, without requiring detailed local data or complex models.

 ## Main purpose of the framework: